COMPASS INSTRUMENTS FUNCTIONS

 Do the instruments have Maps?

 Yes, our instruments simultaneously displays two different maps (overlapped):

 Easy Pilot will display only the topographic maps.
 The terrain map can be stored in the memory, but at the moment it is not visible in the screen: it is very useful for the Glide Over Terrain functions and to make precise calculations considering the terrain.

 How does the topographic map work?

 You see roads, cities, rivers, lakes, and mountains.
-They are based on Open Street Map project.
-You can display information as the cities and mountains names.
+They are based on the Open Street Map database.
+You can display different information such as cities and mountains.
 We have different levels of details depending on the zoom.

 You can download the maps (optimized for our instruments) in our website.
 Being vectorial, you will always see perfectly all the map data and names on your axis direction.

 As the pilot must see many data and graphics in the display (relating to the flight navigation, the airspaces, the G.O.T. …) we decided to limit some details (as secondary streets or rivers) in order not to have a confused display (suggestions for the future and improvements by you are welcome).